comboshreddies/kubectl-line/README.md

-# A tool for streamed kubectl execution
+# A tool for pipe streamed kubectl execution
 this tool works on top of kubectl named column, being able to pass importat parameteres between executions in pipe sequence